7 Must-Visit Rockhounding Sites in Idaho

 Best Practices for Success

-• Scout areas with exposed pegmatite
+• Scout areas with exposed pegmatite or quartz-rich veins.

-• Bring proper extraction tools
+• Bring appropriate extraction tools and protective gear.

 Conclusion